We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Avoiding rapid eating, chewing gum, and carbonated drinks may reduce bloating and belching by lowering the amount of gas in your gut.
+Avoiding rapid eating, chewing gum, and carbonated drinks may reduce bloating by lowering the amount of gas in your gut.

 Light exercise like walking or cycling may help clear gas from your bowels and stomach, thereby reducing bloating.

-Normally, when you eat, your diaphragm rises and the front wall of your stomach contracts to create more space without pushing out your belly (
+Typically, when you eat, your diaphragm rises and the front wall of your stomach contracts to create more space without pushing out your belly.

 Some people’s bloating may be caused by an abnormal muscle reflex.
 Biofeedback is a therapy that helps retrain these muscles to relax and relieves the symptoms of bloating and distension.

-Maintaining a healthy diet and weight, promoting good bowel habits, and getting regular exercise may help reduce symptoms.
-If bloating is caused by specific foods in your diet, avoiding or eliminating these foods can help.
+Maintaining a healthy diet and weight, promoting good bowel habits, and getting regular exercise may help reduce bloating.
+If specific foods appear to trigger bloating, avoiding or eliminating these foods may help.